Working With a Kansas Mesothelioma Lawyer

 Asbestos, a naturally occurring mineral known for its fire-resistant qualities, made an effective insulator in mills and plants that involved working with high heat.

-Other common trades in Kansas that exposed workers to asbestos include:
+Other Kansas workers that could have been exposed to asbestos include:

 - Auto mechanics